AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageCFCreateFinal|

  2.13.
-Once complete, click on the `Outputs` tab.
-The values displayed will be needed when configuring AWS account in Aviatrix.
+Once the stack creation completes, click on the `Outputs` tab.
+The values displayed will be needed when configuring primary access account in Aviatrix.

    |imageCFComplete|

 3. Initial Setup
 ^^^^^^^^^^^^^^^^^^^^
-Now that Aviatrix Controller instance has been launched, let's connect to it and go through a few init steps.
+Now that Aviatrix Controller instance has been launched, let's login and go through a few init steps.

  3.1.
 Open a browser window to https://AviatrixControllerEIP found in the Outputs